Is cornstarch on your quarantine food shopping list?

 Faux Coconut Pannacotta

-- 3 tablespoons of cornstarch, diluted in 1/4 cup of water
+- 3 tablespoons cornstarch, diluted in ¼ cup water

 - Coconut flakes